-BMT was commissioned by a plastics company to conduct a HAZOP (Hazard and Operability) study for its polystyrene plant in Egypt, with the purpose to provide the suitable documentation to finalise the design in the Engineering, Procurement and Construction (EPC) stage.
+We were commissioned by a plastics company to conduct a HAZOP (Hazard and Operability) study for its polystyrene plant in Egypt, with the purpose to provide the suitable documentation to finalise the design in the Engineering, Procurement and Construction (EPC) stage.

 The study aimed at providing the following services to the customer:

-BMT facilitated a three week session with the representatives from client, EPC contractors and the project management company to study the plant design in a node by node basis.
+We facilitated a three week session with the representatives from client, EPC contractors and the project management company to study the plant design in a node by node basis.
 The session identified potential hazards and rated the consequences of the hazards.
 Recommendations aiming at remediating the hazards were also provided.

-BMT provided the following deliverables to the customer:
+We provided the following deliverables to the customer:

-BMT has been commissioned by Puma Energy to conduct a HAZOP Study to review the FEED safety design for the current North Vietnam Bitumen Terminal.
+We were commissioned by Puma Energy to conduct a HAZOP Study to review the FEED safety design for the current North Vietnam Bitumen Terminal.